 Following are opportunities for remote engagement, local engagement, and advocacy.

 - Dwight Hall will post remote service opportunities here - please check frequently for updates.
 These opportunities are not sponsored by Dwight Hall, and Dwight Hall has not screened the sponsoring agencies or the volunteer opportunities.

 - If you are a Yale alum affiliated with a nonprofit or a cause that can utilize remote volunteers, please contact Johnny Scafidi.

-- As New Haven Public Schools and youth-serving organizations transition to distance learning and mentoring, we expect there will be increased demand for Yale volunteers.
-Dwight Hall student organizations and individual volunteers will need to re-register as youth-serving organizations and may need to agree to an amended Code of Conduct.
-More information will follow - we advise you not to contact school officials directly as they work to adopt distance learning formats.
+- As New Haven Public Schools and youth-serving organizations transition to distance learning and mentoring, we expect there will be demand for Yale volunteers.
+If you are considering conducting online programming, please review the Information for Groups Conducting Online Programming with Minors.
+We advise you not to contact school officials directly as they work to adopt distance learning formats.
 As always, please follow guidelines and policies for Yale Programs for Children and Youth.